varnish/Varnish-Book/varnish_book.rst

 	You can also by-pass the process of code translation and write raw C code, this is called in-line C in VCL.
 	In short: VCL allows you to specify exactly how to use and combine the features of Varnish.

 	..
-Vmods
+VMODs
-        With Varnish 3 you also have Varnish Modules or simply Vmods.
+        With Varnish 3 you also have Varnish Modules or simply VMODs.
 	These modules let you extend the functionality of the VCL language by pulling in custom-written features.
 Some examples include non-standard header manipulation, access to *memcached* or complex